 Heavy equipment often requires more extensive inspection.
 Qualified workplace inspectors survey the exterior and interior parts of the heavy equipment especially the safety features like emergency brakes and warning devices.
 They also perform hands-on testing to see the performance and functionality of the equipment.
 The final evaluation combines the results of the component checkup and testing.

-What does Pre Start Checklist cover?
+What Does A Pre Start Checklist Cover?

 Daily pre start inspections usually includes the following elements for evaluation: